W1314 Cedar Drive

 Before you apply for membership, we require you to train with us for at least two 9-week sessions or three 6-week sessions at the current training fee.
 This way, you will be able to determine whether or not Western Waukesha Dog Training Club is a good fit for you before committing to membership.
 You may train with us indefinitely on a pay-per-session basis if you do not wish to become a member.

 When you decide to become a club member and have completed your probation period (training with us for at least two 9-week upper level sessions, or three 6-week puppy/manners sessions), attend your first club meeting and complete a club application form.
 Your name will be read at this meeting as an prospective member and you introduce yourself to the membership.
 When you attend your second meeting, the membership will vote on your admittance to the club.
 Members are required to attend a minimum of two meetings per year.

-Contact Mark Christiansen or mail your membership application to:
+Contact Lorene Schramm or mail your membership application to:

 P.O.
 Box 223

 Ixonia, WI 53036